shu3-lab/ZoomMeetingNotification/README.md

 All of functions in this repository are made as lambda functions.
 So, they should be archived and transfered to S3 bucket to deploy.(The command to transfer is written below.)
+To develop these functions, two libraries are mainly used.

+1. urllib.request

+    To call Zoom API via Http Request, only `urllib.request` is used.

+2. boto3

+    To use AWS resoures, e.g. DynamoDB, SNS, `boto3` which is deliverd from AWS for Python codes is used to access AWS resouces.

 ## *Create Zoom Meetings*